Skip to main content

 Using Schema in Graph Databases such as Neo4j

-By contrast, relational databases come across with an attitude along the lines of a micro-manager: "my way or the highway"...
+By contrast, relational databases come across with an attitude like a micro-manager: "my way or the highway"...

-This is part 5 of a 7-part series on Graph Databases and Neo4j.
+This article is part 5 of a growing, ongoing series on Graph Databases and Neo4j

 Let's Get Concrete